elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-some-effective-brainstorming-techniques-to-generate-ideas-and-overcome-writers-block.md

 url: /learn/education-studies/questions/what-are-some-effective-brainstorming-techniques-to-generate-ideas-and-overcome-writers-block
 score: -1.0
 related_article1:
-    id: 169994
+    id: 170007
+    title: >-
-    title: What is the purpose of outlining in writing, and how does it help in organizing thoughts?
+        What is intellectualism in writing, and how can recognizing hidden intellectualism be beneficial?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-purpose-of-outlining-in-writing-and-how-does-it-help-in-organizing-thoughts
+    url: /learn/education-studies/questions/what-is-intellectualism-in-writing-and-how-can-recognizing-hidden-intellectualism-be-beneficial
 related_article2:
-    id: 170000
+    id: 169998
-    title: What are the main components of an essay, and how do they contribute to its overall structure?
+    title: >-
+        Why is self-awareness important in developing personal writing strategies?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-main-components-of-an-essay-and-how-do-they-contribute-to-its-overall-structure
+    url: /learn/education-studies/questions/why-is-selfawareness-important-in-developing-personal-writing-strategies
 related_article3:
-    id: 169993
+    id: 170005
-    title: How can you evaluate brainstormed ideas to identify the most useful ones?
+    title: >-
+        How can understanding assignment requirements aid in developing a writing plan?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-you-evaluate-brainstormed-ideas-to-identify-the-most-useful-ones
+    url: /learn/education-studies/questions/how-can-understanding-assignment-requirements-aid-in-developing-a-writing-plan
 related_article4:
-    id: 169998
+    id: 169990
-    title: Why is self-awareness important in developing personal writing strategies?
+    title: >-
+        What are the key components of the writing process, and why is recursive writing important?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-is-selfawareness-important-in-developing-personal-writing-strategies
+    url: /learn/education-studies/questions/what-are-the-key-components-of-the-writing-process-and-why-is-recursive-writing-important
 related_article5:
-    id: 170007
+    id: 170006
-    title: What is intellectualism in writing, and how can recognizing hidden intellectualism be beneficial?
+    title: >-
+        How can personal knowledge be integrated into writing to relate to broader contexts?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-intellectualism-in-writing-and-how-can-recognizing-hidden-intellectualism-be-beneficial
+    url: /learn/education-studies/questions/how-can-personal-knowledge-be-integrated-into-writing-to-relate-to-broader-contexts
 ---

 &nbsp;